 But it doesn't change the fact that many of the components remain from 2017.
 So what does the 21.5-inch have to offer, and who is it aimed at?
 This iMac has plenty to offer if you don't need the cutting edge technology, and if you're willing to scout around for a great cheap iMac deal.
 It is certainly a great buy if you're willing to get a guaranteed, refurbished model, which can go for as low as the $700 mark.
 It's a good, solid iMac, but if you're willing to pay a bit more, the M1 iMac is staring you right in the eye.

-Of course, there's way more to an iMac than the size of it's screen and it's price tag.
-But that's a pretty good place to start when comparing the affordable three iMacs detailed above.
-It's also revealing regarding which cheap iMac deal you might be better off avoiding.
+As of 2022, you can only buy the latest iMac M1 (2021) from Apple's website, and although you'll be able to find more online, which means potentially more deals on the other models (which are still available through many leading retailers).
+There's way more to an iMac than the size of its screen and its price tag, but that's a pretty good place to start when comparing the affordable three iMacs detailed above.
+It's also revealing regarding which iMac sale you might be better off avoiding.

 The entry level iteration of the new M1 iMac has a 24-inch, 4.5K Retina display, and 8-core at $1,299/£1,249.

 The larger of the last year's iMacs offers a 27-inch 5K Retina display and (up to) 10-core Intel i9 processor at $1,799/£1,799.

 The last iMac is the 21.5-inch, which doesn't even offer 4K, and comes with 2-core Intel i5 processor, at $1,099/£1,099.